mmahmoudian/sivs/README.md

    # if make is installed, you will see the version
    make --version

+   # this will show you a general help of available commands
+   make help

    # this will check if you have the needed R packages and if not, it will install them for you
    make deps
    ```
 1. Change the code and files as needed